stanleym-png/IN_SYD_Task_1_Flask_PWA_Template/docs/README.md

 _\*You will need to configure your formatters, it is recommended esbenp.prettier-vscode is your default formatter and ms-python.black-formatter is the Python language formatter_

 > [!Important]
+> Before you continue, you should create a GIT account (if you don't already have one) using your school google account.
+Do this via https://github.com/

+> [!Important]
 > From now on, you should aim to run all commands from the CLI.
 You are discouraged from left/right clicking the GUI.
 You will find it feels slow at first, but through disciplined use, you will become much quicker and more accurate with CLI commands than GUI controls.

 Make sure you open a new terminal with the keys <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose Git Bash from the menu option in the top right of the terminal shell.

 ![Screen capture of the menu options for terminals](/docs/README_resources/git_bash_shell.png "Choose Git Bash from the list")

 1. Get the working files, which include this README.md
+> [!TIP]
+> You can fork the [template repository](https://github.com/TempeHS/Flask_PWA_Programming_For_The_Web_Task_Template) to your own GitHub account and open it in a Codespace in which all dependencies and extensions will be automatically installed.

+After forking the repository, select to clone it to your local computer.
+When cloning, select a folder that is backed up to the Cloud (recommended - select a OneDrive folder)

+> [!TIP]
+> VS Code with GIT.
+The 'fork' is creating your version of the repository with the base set of files.
+This repository is online.
+The 'clone' creates a version of the repository on your local computer.
+After each session you work on the code you should 'Commit changes' from VS Code as this will sync up the changes to online version.
+In case you forget to do this, you will still have an online backup as-long as you are using OneDrive for the cloned repository location.
+> You will be able to work on this project across multiple computers.
+To do this, you will need to become more familiar with using GIT (ask and/or google for help).
+>
+> The first time you try to 'commit changes' you may receive an error message indicating you need to set your git identify.
+Follow the instructions to do this.

+Alternatively:
    - Open a new window in VSCode
    - Choose your working directory